Our research is editorially independent but we may earn a commission for purchases made through our links.

-Zany and kitschy, WonderWorks in Orlando has over a 100 educational and interactive exhibits focusing on math, physics, and space.
+Zany and kitschy, WonderWorks in Orlando has over 100 educational and interactive exhibits focusing on math, physics, and space.
 If that doesn’t impress you, they also hold comedy shows and laser tag adventures.
-The kids will love this.
+The kids will love this attraction.

-Boasting the world’s most comprehensive collection of works by Louis Comfort Tiffany who later became part of Tiffany & Co., design enthusiasts will be impressed by the late 19th century and early 20th-century jewelry, pottery, paintings, and art glass held here.
+Boasting the world’s most comprehensive collection of works by Louis Comfort Tiffany (who later became part of Tiffany & Co.), The Charles Hosmer Morse Museum of American Art is a must-see.
+Design enthusiasts will be impressed by the late 19th century and early 20th-century jewelry, pottery, paintings, and art glass showcased at this museum.

-Boasting the world’s largest collection of authentic pirate artifacts, this creative museum takes a hand’s on approach to education.
-Within the themed vignettes, you’ll learn how pirates sailed, lived, and died on Florida’s shores through fascinating tales and up close interaction with 400-year-old treasures.
+Boasting the world’s largest collection of authentic pirate artifacts, the St. Augustine Pirate and Treasure Museum is a creative museum that takes a hand’s on approach to education.
+Within the themed vignettes, you’ll learn how pirates sailed, lived, and died on Florida’s shores through fascinating tales and up-close interaction with 400-year-old treasures.

-This contemporary art museum is located in the heart of the Miami art scene.
-Their mission is to “expand interpretation of contemporary art,” and they do so by featuring cultural influences such as fashion and architecture into their programs.
-The Bass too holds educational programs in high regard.
-(Closed for renovations until December 2016, operating out of temporary exhibition space at the Miami Beach Regional Library.)
+The Bass Museum of Art is a contemporary art museum located in the heart of the Miami art scene.
+Their mission is to “expand the interpretation of contemporary art,” and they do so by featuring cultural influences such as fashion and architecture into their programs.
+The Bass also holds educational programs in high regard.

 Fun for science lovers of all ages, spend a day getting familiar with Orlando’s Science Center, where the focus is on experience-based opportunities.
 Learn about science and technology on a fun, hands-on day of learning and discovery.